jonathankellyva/vdc-helper/README.md

 * You can click the Copy link next to the Sample Script to copy it to the clipboard.

+* You can click the Pop Out link next to the Sample Script to pop it out to its own small window.

 * Show the total number of words in the Sample Script.
   When selecting any words in the script, also show the number of selected words.